iMamoonAkhter/Basic-Alarm-Clock/README.md

 1. **Open the Alarm Clock**: Open the `index.html` file in your preferred web browser.

 2. **Set the Alarm**:
-   - Enter the desired alarm time in the format `yyyy-mm-dd hh:mm:ss`.
+   - Enter the desired alarm time from the `Datetime Input`.
    - Click the "Set Alarm" button.

 3. **Receive Feedback**: